SAN MATEO COUNTY SHERIFF’S OFFICE RANGE USE BY THE PUBLIC

 • You must follow RSO instructions or you will be asked to leave the Range.

 • A Public Address will signal the end of a shooting session or to signal the presence of extreme danger.

-• When you hear, CEASE FIRE, UNLOAD & BENCH YOUR FIREARM, means all ammunition must be removed from the firearm, the magazine removed or the feed tube emptied, if so equipped, and the action either open or locked back with an empty chamber flagged inserted.
-Step away from the bench and stand behind the RED SAFETY LINE.
+• When you hear, CEASE FIRE, UNLOAD, AND BENCH YOUR FIREARM, this means that all ammunition must be removed from the firearm, the magazine removed or the feed tube emptied, if so equipped, and the action either open or locked back with an empty chamber flag inserted.
+Then, step away from the bench and stand behind the red safety line.

-• When you hear RANGE IS COLD, a Blue Light and announcement will signify a COLD RANGE, when NO PERSON may approach or touch their firearam or contents from their bench.
-Ask a RSO to retrieve any item from your bench.
+• When you hear RANGE IS COLD, stay behind the red safety line.
+No person may approach or touch their firearm or the contents on their bench.
+Ask RSOs to retrieve any item from your bench.

 • Only RSOs may proceed downrange to hang and retrieve targets.

 • When you hear RANGE IS HOT, firearms may be handled, reloaded, packed, unpacked, or fired.

 • Eye and ear protection is mandatory for everyone, whether shooter or not, who is at the Range.
 No eye or ear protection is available for sale, and you will be asked to leave if you don’t have proper “Eyes and Ears”.

 • Valid photo ID (whether you are a shooter or an observer)